Graduate Student Grants

 Research, Scholarly, Creative, Entrepreneurial, and Civic Projects

 Graduate students enrolled in any program at Clarion University are invited to apply for up to $800 in funds to support independent research or a scholarly project to be conducted in collaboration with a faculty or staff project advisor.
 Research is defined in a broad context to include any scholarly, creative, entrepreneurial, or civic activity and is not limited to the traditional concept of empirical research.
-The project must be completed prior to the middle of April 2013 when the student is expected to present his/her findings at the Graduate Research Seminar which will be held at Clarion University during a week of April 2013.
+The project must be completed prior to the middle of April 2014 when the student is expected to present his/her findings at the Graduate Research Seminar which will be held at Clarion University in April 2014.
 This is an activity of the Clarion University Academic Excellence Series.

-1) Collect all materials electronically and E-mail to email@example.com
+1) Collect all materials electronically and E-mail to Shelley Ritzler.

 For Grant Recipients